war-abbasi/war-abbasi/README.md

 - 👋 Hi, I’m @war-abbasi
-- 🔭 I’m currently a C++ programmer, with a keen interest in Artificial Intelligence and Machine Learning.
+- 🔭 I’m a C++ programmer, with a keen interest in Artificial Intelligence and Machine Learning.
-- 🌱 I’m currently learning advanced algorithms and data structures to enhance my programming skills.
+- 🌱 I’m currently learning data structures and algorithms.
 - 💻 I'm passionate about building innovative solutions and exploring the intersection of AI/ML with various domains.
 - 💬 Ask me about C++, algorithms, AI, ML, or anything related to programming! 🤖
 - 📫 You can reach me via [my website](https://fyp.bio/war_abbasi) 📧